 Very rarely, another type of cancer called a lymphoma can develop in your testicles.
 This is cancer of the lymphatic tissue, and is the most common cancer found in the testicles in men over 50.

 Symptoms of testicular cancer

-The most common symptom of testicular cancer is swelling or a hard, pea-sized (or larger) lump on your testicle, which isn’t usually painful.
-Other symptoms can include:
+By far the most common symptom of testicular cancer is a swelling or a hard lump on your testicle.
+This is usually painless.